& Other Really Very Important Stuff

 - ROADS WILL NOT BE CLOSED FOR THE RACE.
 Please obey road rules at all times and follow the instructions of the race marshals at all road crossings.

 - Although there will be a water station at the top of Te Mata Peak and Tainui Reserve green, competitors will be responsible for carrying their own water/food/sun block during the race, as required.
+Please use ours as a back up.

 - The correct course must be adhered to.